mbaytas/MAVA337Labs/Assignment1_Java/README.md

 ### Submission Instructions

 Name the project directory `1_Java_YourName`.
 Compress it into a `.zip` file with the same name.
-E-mail it to the instructor and the TA.
+E-mail it to the instructor and the TA (see the syllabus for the contact information).

+Due 23:59 on February 9, 2016.

 ### Grading Rubric